Traversio

 SSHSession

-SSHSession is the public wrapper for an open session channel used by streamed exec and PTY-backed shell flows.
+SSHSession is the public wrapper for an open session channel used by streamed exec, named subsystem, and PTY-backed shell flows.

 Public methods: